absmach/devops/charts/mainflux/README.md

 - adapter_coap
 - ui

 Mainflux Add-ons are optional services that are disabled by default.
-Find in Configuration table paramaters for enabling them, i.e. to enable influxdb reader & writer you shoud run `helm install` with `--set influxdb=true`.
+Find in Configuration table parameters for enabling them, i.e. to enable influxdb reader & writer you should run `helm install` with `--set influxdb=true`.
 List of add-ons services in charts:

 - bootstrap